This document explains how to create virtual machine (VM) instances in bulk that use A4 or A3 Ultra accelerator-optimized machine types.

 : specify a zone in which the machine type that you want to use is available.
 For information about regions, see GPU regions and zones.REGION

-: the region where you want to create the networks.
-This must correspond to the zone specified.
+: the region where you want to create the subnets.
+This region must correspond to the zone specified.
 For example, if your zone iseurope-west1-b

 , then your region iseurope-west1